 Creative development is promoted by exploring with paint, clay, scissors, glue and a wide variety of tactile materials.

 As parents are the child’s first and most important educator, there is always an open dialogue to support them and their child.
-Daily messages and notes are written in the students’ folders to keep a two-way communication system open and available for both teachers and parents.
+Daily messages and notes are written in each child’s diary and in Google Classroom to keep a two-way communication system open and available for both teachers and parents.
 With encouragement and support, a nurturing environment and a stimulating programme, Reception 1 students grow steadily and mature with a smile of satisfaction.

 Parents usually leave at this point as the group prepares to start the day.